Shooting Corporate photography on a budget:

 After I provided them, both the client and the web developer, with my quotations (yes I send two fee options, as you never know, with this sort of customers, what exactly they will want and pay for)- they came back to me saying, as expected, that my fees were too high and they were looking for something more on the budgeting end.
 My reapply to their request was, that I will help them but I will be covering the photosesion with basic equipment – a DSLR camera, lens and one speedlite/flash.
-They didn’t mind how equipped, as long as I was going to do it for the fee they were willing to pay.
+They didn’t mind how equipped, as long as I was going to do it for the fee they were willing to pay – go figure it out.

 Now – one thing to mention here is that is always super risky to go on a location, that you never visited before, lightly equipped – like in my case just with one strobe.
 I even didn’t know if the offices had access to windows and a daylight.

 On arriving, for my big surprise, I found out that the firm was occupying a building – which previously was a Courthouse, so no windows and daylight.
 I was a bit worried, as how I was going to handle the project in the next 2 hours of photoshooting.